joeljang/Sequential-Targeting/README.md

 # Sequential-Targeting
-Code for Sequential Targeting: An Incremental Learning Approach for Data Imbalance in Text Classification
+Code for Sequential Targeting: A Continual Learning Approach for Data Imbalance in Text Classification